 Morning: Vessel and the High Line

-Start at the High Line and walk north into Hudson Yards.
+Start on the High Line and walk north into Hudson Yards.
 Once you arrive, make your way to Vessel.
-Vessel is open daily from 11:00 AM to 7:00 PM with timed entry, so book ahead.
-Climb the interconnected stairs and steps for some of the best views of the Hudson River and the surrounding skyline.
+Vessel is open daily from 11 a.m. to 7 p.m., with timed entry tickets at $14 or flex entry at $20.
+Book ahead at vesselnyc.com, since same day slots do sell out.
+Climb the interconnected stairs for views of the Hudson River and the surrounding skyline.
+Following recent safety upgrades, certain mesh enclosed sections of the upper levels are open, so check the site for the latest before you go.

 Afternoon: The Shops at Hudson Yards

 Head into The Shops and Restaurants at Hudson Yards for lunch and a shopping stop.
-Try Pret A Manger or Shake Shack for a quick lunch, then browse stores like Aritzia, H&M, Levi's, Lululemon, and Uniqlo.
-Don't forget to grab a treat at Magnolia Bakery or Van Leeuwen Ice Cream to top off your visit.
+Try Eataly Cafe or Shake Shack for a quick bite, then browse stores like Aritzia, H&M, Levi's, Lululemon, and Uniqlo.
+Grab a treat at Magnolia Bakery or Van Leeuwen Ice Cream before you head out.

 Evening: Edge NYC